In this article

 The hydroxyapatite in toothpaste is a synthetic form of the same substance.

 Like with any toothpaste, hydroxyapatite toothpaste allows you to physically sweep away the residue of food and bacteria lingering in your mouth.

 Bacteria in the mouth can lead to tooth decay.
-They stop acid from breaking down the traces of foods and drinks that linger in your mouth when you do not brush your teeth after a meal.
-As a result, the acid can start dissolving tooth enamel, making them susceptible to cavities.
+They consume traces of the foods and drinks that linger in your mouth when you do not brush your teeth after a meal.
+As a result, they produce acids that can start dissolving tooth enamel, making them susceptible to cavities.

-If you experience tooth sensitivity, hydroxyapatite toothpaste may help your teeth feel less sensitive as it is strengthening your enamel.
+If you experience tooth sensitivity, hydroxyapatite toothpaste may help your teeth feel less sensitive as it strengthens your enamel.

-However, hydroxyapatite toothpaste is biocompatible, and your body recognizes it as a substance that belongs there.
+Hydroxyapatite toothpaste is biocompatible.
+Your body recognizes it as a substance that belongs there.

-The CDC discovered that most kids use more toothpaste than they should.5 This is a significant issue regarding toothpaste with hundreds of times the amount of fluoride than is found in water.
+The CDC discovered that most kids use more toothpaste than they should.5 This is a significant issue regarding toothpaste, which has hundreds of times more fluoride than that found in water.

 One of the benefits of using hydroxyapatite toothpaste is an increased whitening effect.

 While HAp does not adjust the polishing activity of the toothpaste, it incorporates a whitening element not otherwise found in standard toothpaste.6